nre-learning/nrelabs-curriculum/lessons/tools/lesson-25-junosjet/stage5/guide.md

 The firewall log should capture the ping traffic.
 This verifies a firewall filter can be automatically provisioned to the interface dynamically without modifying the Junos configuration.

-This JET API automation capability opens up a whole new world to design and develop business logics within the network, such as customized traffic engineering, dynamic network protection, and so on.
+This JET API automation capability opens up a whole new world to design and develop business logic within the network, such as customized traffic engineering, dynamic network protection, and so on.

 This concludes our introduction to closed-loop automation using JET services and we hope you enjoy this course!